HHS/simpler-grants-gov/documentation/analytics/development.md

 ### Copying table from grants-db

-1. Add a new sql migration file in `src/analytics/integrations/etldb/migrations/versions` prefix file name with the next iteration number (ex: `0007`).
+1. Add a new sql migration file in `src/analytics/integrations/etldb/migrations/versions` and prefix file name with the next iteration number (ex: `0007`).
 2. Use your database management system(ex: `pg_admin`, `db_beaver`...) and right-click on the table you wish to copy and select `SQL scripts` then `request and copy original DDL`
 3. Paste the DDL in your new migration file.
 Fix any formating issues, see previous migration files for reference.

-   Remove any reference to schema.
+4. Remove all reference to schema, roles, triggers and the use of `default now()` for timestamp columns.

     Example:
     ``` sql
-      create table if not exists opi.opportunity;
+    create table if not exists opi.opportunity
+    (
+     ...,
+     created_at              timestamp with time zone default now() not null,
+     ...
+    )
     ```
     should be
     ``` sql
     CREATE TABLE IF NOT EXISTS opportunity;
+    (
+     ...,
+     created_at              timestamp with time zone not null
+     ...
+    )
       ```

-      Remove any statements altering roles and triggers and `default now()` from timestamp columns.
-4. Run migration via `make db-migrate` command
+5. Run migration via `make db-migrate` command